Handling Crushes and Projecting a More Attractive Version of Yourself

-Does Your Crush Like You?
+Does My Crush Like Me?

 What's the longest you've ever had a crush on someone?

 Your crush will most likely have a crush on you if you are an enjoyable person to be around.
 We tend to want to be around people who motivate us, make us laugh, and say interesting things.

-*Come off as nice, helpful, independent, and empathetic.
+- Come off as nice, helpful, independent, and empathetic.
 Those are the real qualities that people like.

 You Can’t Force Someone to Like You

 Does my Crush Like Me?
-Here’s Some Perspective...
+Here’s Some Advice to Navigate That

-When someone likes you and it's been sitting on their mind and heart for awhile, they can act out in several different positive and negative ways.
-You may see ambivalent behavior because they're not sure how to get those feelings out.
-If you give it time, eventually all feelings that need to come out do.
+If you give it time, eventually all feelings that need to come out will.
 Keep the positive attitude up!
-And don't be shy to say what you're thinking or feeling -- your crush probably can't read you 100% either.
+And don’t be shy to say what you’re really thinking or feeling — your crush can’t read your mind.
+Your crush may have picked up that you like them but that doesn’t mean they know everything.

 Sometimes you get to know someone really fast, but then it plateaus.
 Don’t be too surprised if you like your crush and then all of a sudden the energy that was once there completely dries up.

-Don’t get too addicted to crushing.
-This can make it harder for you to actually transition into dating if you get too hung up on someone where it isn’t going to happen or it causes you to have really overblown expectations.
-Don’t hold too firmly to expectations.
-Be easy going.
-Do, however, hold on to your standards.
-Expect little; have solid standards.
+Don’t get too addicted to crushing on someone.
+This can make it harder for you to actually transition into dating if you get too hung up on someone where it isn’t going anywhere and you have really overblown expectations.
+Don’t hold too firmly to your daydream crush expectations.
+Be easygoing.